Teacher in Charge: Miss C. Penfold

 Finishing timber:

-Level 2 Furniture Making (ITO)
+Level 2 Furniture and Construction (BCITO)

 Possible Careers are: Joinery; Construction; Furniture Making.